clj-kondo/clj-kondo/doc/hooks.md

  :hooks {:analyze-call {re-frame.core/dispatch hooks.re-frame/dispatch}}}
 ```

-The hook can access `config` to check if a warning should be emmited.
+The hook can access `config` to check if a warning should be emitted.

 ``` clojure
 {:linters {:foo/lint-bar {:level :warning
                           :lint [:a :b]}}
  :hooks {:analyze-call {foo/bar hooks.foo/bar}}}
 ```
-Configuration is supplied as key in hook argument:
+The configuration is supplied as a key in the hook argument:

 ``` clojure
 (ns hooks.foo